 You’re looking to target eCommerce companies.
-You’ve got your ICP right, your copywriting right, your automated sequence on LinkedIn and email ready, but can’t manage to identify eCommerce companies easily using Sales Navigator.
+You’ve got your ICP right, your copywriting right, and your automated sequence on LinkedIn and email ready, but can’t manage to identify eCommerce companies easily using Sales Navigator.
 That’s normal, there are no dedicated industry filters for these categories.

 There are however workarounds you can implement to identify and segment eCommerce companies on LinkedIn